dyg81/modal-bundle/README.md

 ```twig
 <script src="{{ asset('bundles/dyg81modal/js/scripts.js') }}"></script>
 ```

-The old bundle can be combine with DynamicPageBundle.
-This new version is not tested with that bundle but if you want to try, make it at your own risk.
-If you want to use the DynamicPageBundle, make sure to include the javascript file from that bundle first in your template.

 If you want to have a loading icon when ajax requests are made, you should also include the css file included in this module: